-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
-The SIO[3:1] are don't care when during SPI mode.
+Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
+The SIO[3:1] are don't care during SPI mode.

-Figure 65.
+Figure 64.
 Page Program (PP) Sequence (SPI Mode)

 Note: Please note the address cycles above are based on 3-byte address mode.
 For 4-byte address mode, the address cycles will be increased.